-Of the 42.1 million people in the United States who smoke cigarettes, only 5 % are able to quit without assistance from healthcare providers.10, 14 Less than one half make a quit attempt each year.
-Most smokers who try to quit do so on their own, without evidence-based programs; more than 95 percent relapse2.
-Using evidence-based programs can more than double success rates.2 The 2008 Update of the U.S. Public Health Service (USPHS) Clinical Practice Guideline, Treating Tobacco Use and Dependence, calls on physicians to change clinical culture and practice patterns to ensure that every patient who uses tobacco is identified, advised to quit, and offered scientifically proven treatments.10 This update also calls for systems-level interventions to ensure that tobacco and nicotine use is systematically assessed and treated at every clinical encounter.
+Of the 42.1 million people in the United States who smoke cigarettes, only 5 % are able to quit without assistance from healthcare providers.10, 14 Less than one half of smokers make a quit attempt each year.
+Most smokers who try to quit do so on their own, without participating in evidence-based programs; more than 95 % relapse.2 The use of evidence-based programs can more than double success rates.2 The 2008 Update of the U.S. Public Health Service (USPHS) Clinical Practice Guideline, Treating Tobacco Use and Dependence, calls on physicians to change clinical culture and practice patterns to ensure that every patient who uses tobacco is identified, advised to quit, and offered scientifically proven treatments.10 This update also calls for systems-level interventions to ensure that tobacco and nicotine use is systematically assessed and treated at every clinical encounter.
 The current rates of comprehensive intervention by physicians are well below what is desirable and effective.10 Tobacco dependence is a chronic disease characterized by remission and relapse, and family physicians should approach treatment for tobacco use with this in mind.10

-In the early 1990s the National Cancer Institute developed the publication: How to Help Your Patients Stop Smoking: A National Cancer Institute Manual for Physicians.
-The guide recommended that physicians Ask, Advise, Assist and Arrange follow-up to help smokers quit.
-These four A’s were expanded to five in the 1996 Agency for Health Care Policy and Research guidelines.
-The USPHS guideline also encourages five A’s (i.e., Ask, Advise, Assess, Assist, and Arrange) as a “brief intervention” for patients who want to quit.
-Many physicians have found the five A’s cumbersome, hard to remember, and not practical for every patient at every visit.
+In the early 1990s the National Cancer Institute developed the publication: How to Help Your Patients Stop Smoking: A National Cancer Institute Manual for Physicians.20 The guide recommended that physicians Ask, Advise, Assist and Arrange follow-up to help smokers quit.
+These four A’s were expanded to five in the 1996 Agency for Health Care Policy and Research guidelines.10 The USPHS guideline also encourages five A’s (i.e., Ask, Advise, Assess, Assist, and Arrange) as a “brief intervention” for patients who smoke.10 Many physicians have found the five A’s cumbersome, hard to remember, and not practical for every patient at every visit.
 Several medical specialty organizations have integrated components of the five A’s into an abbreviated intervention: “Ask, Advise, Refer.”
 In this model, health professionals ask patients about tobacco use, advise them to quit, and refer them to quitlines or web-based or local cessation programs.

 Electronic health records (EHRs) allow for integration of the USPHS guideline recommendations into the practice workflow, facilitating system-level changes to reduce tobacco use.
 The AAFP and the American Academy of Pediatrics developed a joint statement advocating that:

 The AAFP encourages its members to talk to children and adolescents about the risks of using tobacco and nicotine products, and to participate in community awareness and prevention activities, such as Tar Wars (http://www.aafp.org/about/initiatives/tar-wars.html).
 Developed by a family physician and a health educator in 1988, Tar Wars is an educational program that teaches children about effects of tobacco use, the cost associated with using tobacco products, and the advertising techniques used by the tobacco industry to market their products to children.
-Tar Wars provides an opportunity for family physicians, residents, and medical students to introduce family medicine to their community.
+Tar Wars provides an opportunity for family physicians, family medicine residents, and medical students to introduce family medicine to their community.
 These health professionals serve as role models in their communities as volunteer presenters in elementary schools.
-Tar Wars is the only tobacco prevention program for children offered by a medical specialty organization in the United States, and has reached more than 8 million children.
-It has been active in all 50 states, several territories, and 16 other countries.17
+Tar Wars is the only tobacco prevention program for children offered by a medical specialty organization in the United States, and has reached more than 10 million children.
+It has been active in all 50 states, several territories, and 16 other countries.42

 Across the world, tobacco use claims more than 5 million lives each year, with projections that by 2030, the toll will rise to about 8 million annual deaths.74 Because of shifts in consumption trends away from developed nations like the United States, most of this pandemic will occur in developing nations in Asia, South America, and Africa, where health care systems may be too challenged to adequately address prevention, cessation, and chronic disease management issues.75 The FCTC is the world’s first global public health treaty that requires nations to adopt a comprehensive range of measures designed to reduce the devastating health and economic impact of tobacco use.
-Work on the treaty began in 1999 at the WHO, and in 2003 was unanimously adopted by the World Health Assembly and opened for signature.23 Among many other medical and health care organizations, the FCTC is supported by the American Medical Association, the American Cancer Society, the American Thoracic Society, and the American Society of Clinical Oncologists.
+Work on the treaty began in 1999 at the World Health Organization (WHO), and in 2003 was unanimously adopted by the World Health Assembly and opened for signature.76 Among many other medical and health care organizations, the FCTC is supported by the American Medical Association, the American Cancer Society, the American Thoracic Society, and the American Society of Clinical Oncologists.
 The World Organization of Family Doctors added its support to the FCTC in 2004.77

 The core supply reduction provisions address: